ihsu1/EEGEmotionRecognition/README.md

 My process consisted of:
   Exploratory data analysis
-  Standard scaling
+  , standard scaling
-  MLP model
+  , MLP model
-  Neural network
+  , neural network
-  Model evaluation
+  , model evaluation.
 The MLP (based on the papers linked below) and feedforward neural network reached around 94% and 97% accuracies for each model respectively.

 Dataset: